Polaroid339/simultaneous-equation-cannons-calculator/README.md

 - The script does not simulate gameplay; it only validates specific card logic.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is under the MIT License.
+See `LICENSE.txt` for more information.

 ## Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.